Mini-Grants for Conservation Education

 Project Learning Tree (PLT) and Project WET (Water Education for Teachers) are award-winning international environmental education curricula designed for teachers and informal educators who work with students from early childhood through high school.
 Richland SWCD facilitates PLT and Project WET educator trainings in Richland County; to request a training for a group of teachers or informal educators, contact us at firstname.lastname@example.org.
 You may also visit the SC PLT and SC Project WET websites for more information.

 Green Steps Schools

-Conservation District staff members mentor a variety of Green Steps Schools projects, including habitat restoration, water conservation, school gardens, and classroom composting operations at nearly a dozen schools in Richland County.
-Green Steps Schools is a statewide recognition program that provides awards and support to schools in South Carolina who take annual, sustainable steps toward environmental responsibility.
-Visit www.greenstepschools.com for more information and to learn how your school can become a Green Step School, and contact us at email@example.com for support.
+Conservation District staff members mentor a variety of Green Step Schools projects, including habitat restoration, water conservation, school gardens, and classroom composting operations at nearly a dozen schools in Richland County.
+Green Step Schools is a statewide recognition program that provides awards and support to schools in South Carolina who take annual, sustainable steps toward environmental responsibility.
+Visit the SC Green Step Schools website for more information and to learn how your school can become a Green Step School, and contact us at email@example.com for support.

 SCACD Youth Education Brochure

 The SC Association of Conservation Districts (SCACD) and the individual Conservation Districts of South Carolina support several statewide youth education programs.
 Learn more about them in this brochure!